rw251/DataTables/Readme.md

+*This is a fork from release 1.10.16 of [DataTables/DataTables](https://github.com/DataTables/DataTables) with one change to allow default direction within multi-column sorting.
+See this [rejected pull request](https://github.com/DataTables/DataTables/pull/331) for more details.*

 # DataTables plug-in for jQuery

 DataTables is a table enhancing plug-in for the [jQuery](//jquery.com) Javascript library, adding sorting, paging and filtering abilities to plain HTML tables with minimal effort.
 The stated goal of DataTables is: